Write once, run everywhere

-At JEELIZ, we have created a WebGL deep learning technology to bring the power of artificial neural networks into web apps.
-Thus, we can perform extremely fast and very accurate real-time videofeed analysis in a web app context.
+We have created a deep learning technology to bring the power of artificial neural networks into web apps.
+It is so fast that we can analyze video feed in real-time in the web browser.

 We invented a hardware agnostic computer vision solution.
-Now, we aim to spread it to help making existing cameras smarter.
+Now, we aim to spread it to make existing cameras smarter.

 For multiple use cases like object detection, emotion detection... through regular cameras.